AUGUST CONTEST WINNER Francie Hill

 Incorporation

 i.
-The Executive Committee met on 4/23 to develop recommendations to
+The Executive Committee met on 4/23 to develop recommendations for

 ii.
 Each board member had ten days to study the changes.